 - Sell unwanted items online

-Opinium Survey on behalf Comparethemarket of 2,001 Brits who are not confident they will be able to pay their bills in the coming weeks.
-Conducted 24th - 31st August 2022. £671 million is calculated using our active customers from July 2022 who have purchased a policy through Comparethemarket in the last 12 months and is based on independent research by Consumer Intelligence (June 2022) on the potential savings for customers:
+£751 million is calculated using our active customers from December 2022 who have purchased a policy through Comparethemarket in the last 12 months and is based on independent research by Consumer Intelligence (November 2022) on the potential savings for customers:

-Based on Online independent research by Consumer Intelligence during June 2022, 51% of customers could achieve this saving on their car insurance through Compare the Market.
+Based on online independent research by Consumer Intelligence during November 2022.
+51% of customers could achieve this saving on their car insurance through Comparethemarket.com.

-Based on online independent research by Consumer Intelligence during June 2022, 51% of customers could achieve this saving on their Buildings and Contents insurance through Compare the Market.
+Based on online independent research by Consumer Intelligence during November 2022.
+51% of customers could achieve this saving on their building and contents insurance through Comparethemarket.com.